apokryphus/advanced-combat-system/README.md

 - Interfaces with other potential weapon DLCs that you may have installed, and applies the animations to them when they are equipped.
 - Adds additional NPC weapons into the game as enemy loot, in which you may equip to gain access to the movesets.
 - Adds custom enemies into the game world with their own mechanics and systems in place.
+- Incorporates a number of bugfixes not covered by other modders, such as fixing weapons not making impact sounds when applying debuffs to enemies.

 ACS is:
 - Highly configurable through its mod menu, and just about every aspect can be modified to suit the player's needs.